Flexor digitorum longus muscle: Function

 Similar to the flexor hallucis longus and tibialis posterior muscles, the flexor digitorum longus muscle functions to plantar flex and invert the foot.
 The flexor digitorum longus muscle is responsible for the movement and curling of the second, third, fourth and fifth toes.
 This muscle makes it possible for the toes to grip the surface of floors, which is important when it comes to maintaining postural balance on surfaces that are rough or uneven.
 The other deep muscles are the flexor hallucis longus and tibialis posterior; the tibialis posterior is the most powerful of these deep muscles.
 All three muscles are innervated by the tibial nerve which comprises half of the sciatic nerve.

 Clinical significance

 After passing through the tarsal tunnel, the flexor digitorum longus tendon must curve around a bony landmark called the sustentaculum tali.
 Flexor digitorum longus pain can occur with a trip and fall on uneven surface when the toes are not able to grip the surface totally.
 One can also injure the flexor digitorum longus muscle while running on a beach in the sand without any footwear, making the muscle vulnerable at the calcaneus attachment for injuries.
 In case of flexor digitorum longus pain or strain, the patient will find it tough to walk and will have excruciating pain in the feet and ankles.
-Support braces along with warm compresses are the most preferred way of treating flexor digitorum longus pain or strain.
+Support braces along with warm compresses are the preferred manner of treating flexor digitorum longus pain or strain.